-Do you intend to result my passion must you treat me with such ironing role in the Bedroom Farce is hilarious because she catches poor Didapper (who mistakenly enters her bed) and creates an uproar to prove her chastity to her mistress.
+Do you intend to result my passion must you treat me with such ironing and she had to exercise restraint after that.
+But in her fifties, she feels she can afford to indulge herself in return for the restraint she was forced to observe in youth.
+Her vanity in considering herself as sensual as Lady Booby makes her ridiculous and an object of laughter.
+Her role in the Bedroom Farce is hilarious because she catches poor Didapper (who mistakenly enters her bed) and creates an uproar to prove her chastity to her mistress.
 But Parson Adams mistakes her for a man (because of her hairy body) and allows Beau Didapper to escape.
 So Mrs. Slipslop is made to look ridiculous again because she is a hypocrite, who makes claims to a virtue she does not possess.